-Sophomore Ryan Freudenberg will head into the 2016 season hoping to compete for playing time on the Husker offensive line.
-The 6-5, 315-pound Freudenberg has worked primarily at tackle in his first two seasons in the program, a position where Nebraska graduated three players following the 2015 season.
-Freudenberg joined the Husker program as a walk-on from Lutheran-Northeast High School in Norfolk.
+Sophomore Ryan Freudenburg will head into the 2016 season hoping to compete for playing time on the Husker offensive line.
+The 6-5, 315-pound Freudenburg spent the spring at guard after working at tackle early in his Husker career.
+Freudenburg joined the Husker program as a walk-on from Lutheran-Northeast High School in Norfolk.

 2015 (Redshirt Freshman)